Code-Institute-Submissions/jennys-kitchen/README.md

 #### Order Form - Invalid Collection Date
 It is possible to submit the form with a date selected that has already passed.

-#### Order Form - Submission of Order Form
+#### Order Form - Resubmission of Order Form
-On successful submission of the order form, a message appears to thank a user for their order, and the page refreshes when this dialog box is accepted.
-If a user places a second order on this page, the dialog box appears as it should, but when accepted the page does not refresh and the order form still has the fields filled.
+On successful submission of the order form, a message appears to thank a user for their order.
+On Chrome, this page refreshes with a blank form; a second submission displays the alert box, but does not clear the form when this is dismissed.
+On Firefox, the page does not reload after the alert box is cleared for the first time.

+#### Menu Dropdown - Remains Open (Mobile)
+On the menu page, a user can access other bookmarks via the stuck navbar.
+Navigating to a different section of the menu page results in the dropdown menu remaining open unless the user presses the toggle button again.

 ## Deployment
 ### GitHub Pages